 Fibromyalgia Symptoms and Treatment

-By Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D
+Article by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D

 Fibromyalgia is a chronic connective tissue disorder characterized by widespread pain, fatigue, and weakness.
 The disease is characterized by multiple tender points on the body.
 The tender points are found in specific locations around the neck, back, upper and lower extremities.
 Light pressure at these points causes pain.
 Previously, Fibromyalgia was known by other names such as chronic muscle pain syndrome, psychogenic rheumatism, and fibrositis (Mease 2005).